SMW-Editor/snes-squish/README.md

 It is optimized towards minimum output size, and achieves guaranteed optimal output for all inputs.
-The performance is probably worse than other compressors, but should still be fast enough for most uses (for example, the largest input in SMW, being around 24KB, takes around 90ms to compress with LZ3).
+The performance is probably worse than other compressors, but should still be fast enough for most uses (for example, the largest graphics file in SMW, being around 24KB, takes around 45ms to compress with LZ3).

 All 3 have been tested against [Lunar Compress](https://fusoya.eludevisibility.org/lc/).
 The HAL compression has also been tested against [exhal](https://github.com/devinacker/exhal).